jeancsil/lichess/README.md

 ## Quick Install

-Don't worry, there is a [quick uninstall](#uninstall) as well 🪦
+Run this command to install the Lichess PGN Importer

-Run this command to install the Lichess PGN Importer (always check scripts before running it!
-This one is pretty safe/simple):
+_(always check scripts before running it!
+This one is pretty simple and contains comments)_:

 ```bash
 curl -sSL https://raw.githubusercontent.com/jeancsil/lichess/main/install.sh | bash